Elle Macpherson: Early life

-Macpherson was born Eleanor Nancy Gow in Killara, New South Wales, on March 29, 1964, the daughter of entrepreneur and sound engineer Peter Gow, a former president of the Cronulla-Sutherland Sharks, a Sydney rugby league team, and Frances Gow, a nurse.
+Macpherson was born Eleanor Nancy Gow in Killara, New South Wales, on 29 March 1964, the daughter of entrepreneur and sound engineer Peter Gow, a former president of the Cronulla-Sutherland Sharks, a Sydney rugby league team, and Frances Gow, a nurse.
 She is of Scottish descent.
 Macpherson's parents divorced when she was 10 years old, and she moved with her mother and two siblings.
-Her mother later remarried, and a clerical mistake in registering at her new school meant that her surname was changed from Gow to Macpherson (her stepfather's surname).
+Her mother later remarried, and a clerical mistake in registering at her new school meant that her surname was changed from Gow to Macpherson, her stepfather's surname.

 Macpherson grew up in East Lindfield, a suburb in Sydney's North Shore, and attended Killara High School, completing her Higher School Certificate in 1981.
-She briefly studied law for one year at the University of Sydney.
 Her sister is businesswoman and environmentalist Mimi Macpherson, born Miriam Frances Gow.

 Career

 Rise to fame as model

-Macpherson enrolled to study law at Sydney University.
+Macpherson enrolled to study law at the University of Sydney.
 Before beginning her university studies, she visited the United States to spend one year doing modelling work to earn money to pay for her law books.
 She travelled to New York City, where she initially signed up with Click Model Management.
 Her modelling career began in 1982 with a television commercial for Tab which established her as a "girl next door" figure in Australia.